tgulacsi/picago/README.md

 This will download all photos from all albums under /tmp/pica.
 Each album and photo is accompanied with a .json file containing some metadata.

-## Known Issues
-The download URL is for a small image, not the original.